marklogic-community/data-explorer/README.md

 #### What is this Query/View concept?
 The Data Explorer allows a users to search and view their data!
-The search can be a word/text search across all fields, or a specific elements/attributes search defined in the query The output (or View) provides a tabular  view of the results of the search performed.
+The search can be a word/text search across all fields, or a specific elements/attributes search defined in the query.
+The output (or View) provides a tabular view of the results of the search performed.

+#### Defining a query
 The Data Explorer has several options for defining a query.
 - Choose a representative XML/JSON file from the file system
 - Sample the database by collection name, directory, URI, or root element